saptawtf/AAGP/README.md

 # AAGP
 AAGP:A machine learning framework for prediction of anti-aging peptides using diverse physicochemical and compositional features
 # Description
 This is the source code of AAGP, a machine learning predictor for prediction of anti-aging peptides (manuscript under review).
-The first stage is the optimization of feature vector, and the second stage is the optimization of machine learning models.
-The trained models are also included in this package, facilitating prediction on a given data set.
+The first stage is the optimization of feature vector, and the second stage is the hyperparameter tuning of the machine learning models.
+The trained models are also included in this package, and can help in prediction on a given peptide data set.

 # Installation
 Requiremenets: